Police Story (1985)

 Secondary genre: Comedy

 Jackie Chan is his own brand having left undeniably a cinematic stigma.
 For those who only know his (far less memorable) Western output, logic dictates to go and experience his legendary Hong Kong productions.
 Any cinephile who prides themselves as action afficionado is well aware of the 80s action mecca: Hong Kong is unmatched to this day with its death defying (and lawsuit inducing) stunts, precise editing and extravagant set pieces.
-Chan’s unique blend of believable street fighting and Charlie Chaplin-esque comedy was a staple of that industry becoming a striking box office magnet generating in the process his own subgenre: slapstick martial arts.
+Chan’s unique blend of believable street fighting and Charlie Chaplin-esque comedy was a staple of that industry becoming a striking box office magnet and generating in the process his own subgenre: slapstick martial arts.

-While his peer and pioneer Sammo Hung was invested in delivering visceral fights in his “Winners and Sinners” (1983) and “Wheels on Meals” (1984) through hardcore contact work, Chan took a few elements from his Big Brother and molded a cinematic counterpart that left behind his humble Chinese Opera beginnings embracing the use of environments for complex (and quite obviously painful) face offs with successful results (e.g., “Project A” (1983)).
+While his peer and pioneer Sammo Hung was invested in delivering visceral fights in his Winners and Sinners (1983) and Wheels on Meals (1984) through hardcore contact work, Chan took a few elements from his Big Brother and molded an on-screen counterpart that left behind his humble Chinese Opera beginnings to embrace the use of environments for complex (and quite obviously painful) face offs with successful results (e.g., Project A (1983)).
 Then 1985 happened.

-Police Story” is hailed of the greatest action and martial arts films of all time featuring breathtaking sequences in one of the few Chan starrers with real stakes as opposed to the child friendly persona he will adopt in the mid 90s to a lackluster effect.
+Police Story is hailed as one of the greatest action and martial arts films of all time featuring breathtaking sequences in one of the few Chan starrers with real stakes as opposed to the child friendly persona he will adopt in the mid 90s to a lackluster effect.
 Jackie displays exquisite skill in orchestrating highly energetic hand on hand skirmishes occurring amidst the (let’s be honest) telegraphic crime procedures and tonally oppositional comedic segments.
-Its opener is a full assault on cine-logic packing so many larger than life breathtaking stunts that Hollywood sought to recreate a few in a less fruitful degree (e.g., “Tango and Cash” (1989), Michael Bay’s “Bad Boys II” (2003)).
+Its opener is a full assault on cine-logic packing so many larger-than-life breathtaking stunts that Hollywood sought to recreate less successfully (e.g., Tango and Cash (1989), Michael Bay’s Bad Boys II (2003)).

 Yet, it is the fighting presentation which sticks to the viewer’s mind.
 Chan fights off multiple goons a few times culminating into a shopping mall brawl that has to be seen to be believed.
-Using pitch perfect editing, contact blows, supreme athletics and lengthy takes devoid of the waiting-for-my-turn-to-attack henchmen, it is a punch to the gut with visceral fighting to the likes we will not experience till Gareth Evan’s “The Raid” (2011) 26 years later!
-Just this segment demonstrates Chan’s sheer commitment to the cause of entertainment endangering his life to achieve the best physical performance he can offer.
+Using pitch perfect editing, contact blows, supreme athletics and lengthy takes devoid of the waiting-for-my-turn-to-attack henchmen, it is a punch to the gut with visceral fighting to the likes we will not experience till Gareth Evan’s The Raid (2011) 26 years later!
+Just this segment demonstrates Chan’s sheer commitment to the cause of entertainment endangering his life to achieve an exquisite physical performance.

-Bypassing the action though, “Police Story” is a product of its time, the now dated Hong Kong humor still having that … naive sexism on its female cast members as highly emotional and erratic individuals around their boyfriends testing the patience of a non native audience.
-Considering the acting talent involved here (Brigitte Lin and Maggie Cheung!) it is somewhat of a disappointment to watch two of the finest actress of all time do nothing besides whaling and screaming helpless.
-Still though for what the Hong Kong industry lack is subtlety, it makes up for an equal share in danger as both get to perform their own stunts.
+Bypassing the action though, Police Story is a product of its time, the now dated Hong Kong humor still having that … naive sexism on its female cast members that sees them as highly emotional and erratic individuals around their boyfriends testing the patience of a non-native audience.
+Considering the acting caliber involved here (Brigitte Lin and Maggie Cheung!) it is somewhat of a disappointment to watch two of the finest actresses of all time do nothing besides whaling and screaming helpless.
+Still though for what the Hong Kong industry lacks in subtlety, it makes up for an equal share in danger as both get to perform their own scary stunts.

-This action gem from the East will not win awards for its storytelling.
-It ticks every single crime cliche out there with the efficiency of a two year old.
-However, this banal story becomes the basis for a string of funny and thrilling segments, a beacon of superb filmmaking free of any flashy tools used to attract the audience.
-Cementing Hong Kong as the true giant of the genre (try to find anything from the West that can match the excitement and energy here is a challenge), “Police Story” opened the door for more outrageous Hong Kong motion pictures, each one continuing raising the bar with more ludicrous stunts and set pieces (a year after police story we got John Woo’s “A Better Tomorrow” (1986).
-You can’t blame Chan, the man deserves his accolades for pushing boundaries and breaking the current ceiling with an untouched by time body of work.
+This action gem from the East will not win awards for its storytelling ticking every single crime cliche out there with the efficiency of a two-year-old.
+However, despite its banal story, it provides a string of funny and thrilling segments in a beacon of superb filmmaking free of any flashy tools to attract the audience.
+Cementing Hong Kong as the true giant of the genre (try to find anything from the West that can match the excitement and energy here is a challenge), Police Story opened the door for more outrageous Hong Kong motion pictures, each one continuing to raise the bar with more ludicrous stunts and set pieces (a year after police story we got John Woo’s A Better Tomorrow (1986)).
+You can’t blame Chan though, the man deserves his accolades for pushing boundaries and breaking the ceiling with an untouched by time body of work.
 Now that is an achievement for generations to observe and follow.

 Chan’s prime output